-One way to distinguish our theory from Green and Porter's would be to estimate the gap between price and monopoly price, $p(s) - p^m(s)$, over the cycle.
-In Green and Porter's theory, the gap is larger (more negative) in low demand states: collusion is "more successful" when demand is high.
-In our theory, the gap is larger in high demand states (and can even be positive): collusion is more successful when demand is low.19 It would be interesting to test these competing predictions.
-A preliminary observation is that our prediction of more successful collusion in low demand states appears consistent with the RealPage case discussed in the Introduction, where RealPage seems to have taken particular pride in its performance in down markets (USDOJ 2024a, pp. 46-48).
+One way to distinguish our theory from Green and Porter's would be to estimate the gap between price and monopoly price, $p^m(s) - p(s)$, over the cycle.
+In Green and Porter's theory, the gap is larger in low demand states: collusion is "more successful" when demand is high.
+In our theory, the gap is larger in high demand states (and can even be negative): collusion is more successful when demand is low.22 It would be interesting to test these competing predictions.